qt-labs/qmlbench/src/benchmarks/benchmarks.md

 timing out and hanging, as well as on high-end hardware without acheiving 60fps (the typical soft cap if vsync cannot be disabled).

+## Continuous runs

+We run benchmarks continuously and record results for multiple different platforms.
+These are available through the testresults server: https://testresults.qt.io/grafana/d/000000012/overview

+To add new files to this, make sure they are placed in one of the subdirectories of benchmarks/auto:

+    benchmarks/auto/creation/
+    benchmarks/auto/changes/
+    benchmarks/auto/js
+    benchmarks/auto/animations/
+    benchmarks/auto/bindings/
+    benchmarks/auto/quick3d/

+These directories are searched recursively, so you may collect the tests under appropriate subdirectories inside of these.
+In addition, the tests must be added to the resource list in the main CMakeLists.txt file.

+If the tests depend on additional modules, they will not show up in the results.
+Contact the QA team for help in adding additional dependencies.

 ## A sample file